codestudiohq/laravel-totem/README.md

 #### Making Commands available in `Laravel Totem`

-All available commands can be scheduled.
+All artisan commands can be scheduled.
 If you want to hide a command from Totem make sure you have the `hidden` attribute set to true in your command.
 For e.g.

 ```
 protected $hidden = true;